mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 The direct call to :func:`texture` has been replaced with :meth:`~.Point.create`.
 The asynchronous framework initiates a platform thread and causes the new thread to call :func:`texture`.
 This is similar to what occurs during startup of the server, i.e. :func:`~.create`.

-An address for the new instance is returned in the “a“ variable and that is used to register a callback to the :func:`respond` function.
+An address for the new instance is returned in the ``a`` variable and that is used to register a callback to the :func:`respond` function.
 When the :func:`texture` call completes the framework generates a :class:`~.Returned` message and routes it back to the server.
 Processing of the :class:`~.Returned` message ultimately results in the deferred call to :func:`respond`, passing the response and the collection of saved arguments passed to :meth:`~.Point.on_return`, e.g. ``return_address=self.return_address``.
 This is critical to